avohq/adobe-inspector/docs/Capture-XDM.md

 **Issue: Tenant properties not appearing**

-- Solution: Verify your tenant ID configuration matches your XDM namespace exactly
+- Solution: Verify your tenant configuration:
+  1. Check that your tenant ID matches your XDM namespace
+  2. If using tenant path, verify the path exists in your event structure
-- Check: Look for your tenant namespace in the raw XDM data structure
+  3. Look for your tenant namespace in the raw XDM data structure

 **Issue: Missing standard XDM fields**